-Connect to your Snowflake account as a user with the ACCOUNTADMIN role or a role granted the CREATE SHARES global privilege.
-For more details about the CREATE SHARES privilege, see Enabling non-ACCOUNTADMIN Roles to Perform Data Sharing Tasks.
+Connect to your Snowflake account as a user with the ACCOUNTADMIN role or a role granted the CREATE SHARE global privilege.
+For more details about the CREATE SHARE privilege, refer to Enabling non-ACCOUNTADMIN roles to perform data sharing tasks.

 Create a share using CREATE SHARE.